-We were asked by Wahoo Ribs based in Gosport to design and create a lift for one of their client’s speedboats so that the client or other wheelchair users could easily embark his boat from the marina and then get from his speedboat onto his yacht.
+We were asked by Wahoo Ribs based in Gosport to design and create a platform lift on a speedboat for one of their clients this was so that the client or other wheelchair users could easily embark his boat from the marina and then get from his speedboat onto his yacht.
 The speedboat was especially designed to fit around the lift as it was originally converted from an amphibious vehicle.

 The main challenges facing us on this project were that all the materials would have to be resistant to the marine environment, getting a suitable power supply to operate the lift, how could the lift be used safely on the water and making the boat “invisible” so guests wouldn’t be able to see it before and after use.